Dungeons & Dragons Starter Set: Starter Set: Dragons of Stormwreck Isle

 In April 2022, the Starter Set: Dragons of Stomwreck Isle was announced at the D&D Direct livestream event; it was released on July 31, 2022.
 This starter set includes five pre-generated character sheets, an introductory rulebook, an adventure module and dice.
 It also includes digital tools and short onboarding videos which explain the fundamentals of Dungeons & Dragons.

 Starter Set: Heroes of the Borderlands

-As part of the 2024 revision to the 5th Edition ruleset, a new starter set titled Heroes of the Borderlands is scheduled for release in September 2025.
-It is inspired by the original The Keep on the Borderlands adventure and the set will include three booklets: Caves of Chaos, the Keep on the Borderlands, and the Wilderness.
-It will also include dice, eighteen maps, a combat tracker, "over 200 game cards that detail backgrounds, species, spells, equipment, magic items, monsters, NPCs", and "over 200 tokens".
+As part of the 2024 revision to the 5th Edition ruleset, a new starter set titled Heroes of the Borderlands was released in September 2025.
+It is inspired by the original The Keep on the Borderlands adventure and includes three adventure booklets: Keep on the Borderlands, Caves of Chaos, and the Wilderness.
+It also includes dice, eighteen maps, a combat tracker, "over 200 game cards that detail backgrounds, species, spells, equipment, magic items, monsters, NPCs", and "over 200 tokens".